Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Pine Needles Can Cause Physical Harm

 Many cats are tempted to play with the branches that house flashy ornaments and lights and may chew on the needles, which is cause for concern.
-Pine needles can also cause injury to their paws if stepped on.
+Pine needles can also cause injury to their paws if stepped on, or they can get stuck under the skin and cause an infection.

 Pine Needle